nokia/ntt/README.md

 Please note, NTT is still much work in progress.
 First task is to provide a TTCN-3 parser, which supports core language specification as well as behaviour types and advanced parametrization.
-Only after that task is finished, we can start with fancy tools, like:
+When that task is finished, we can start with fancy tools, like:

+  * Formatting and refactoring tools
+  * Code generators (go, erlang, llvm, titan, ...)
   * Wide range IDE support, using [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)
   * Analytics and visualization (cyclomatic complexity, coverage, ...)
-  * Formatting and refactoring tools
-  * Code generators for other backends (go, erlang, llvm, titan, ...)
   * Support for other IDLs (ASN.1, Protobuf, IDL, ...)
   * Frontends for configuration-management, monitoring, ...